The Banipal Trust for Arab Literature

 The 2025 judging panel

-In 2015, at the start of the prize's tenth year, the sponsors, Omar Saif Ghobash and the Saif Ghobash family, agreed to mark the occasion by extending their sponsorship to establish an annual lecture on literary translation.
+In 2015, at the start of the prize's tenth year the Saif Ghobash family, who sponsor the prize, agreed to mark the occasion by extending their sponsorship to establish an annual lecture on literary translation.
 The inaugural lecture took place on 14 October 2016 at the British Library Knowledge Centre in London, given by the author, translator and essayist Anton Shammas on Blind Spots: A millennium of Arabic in translation – from Ibn al-Haytham to William Faulkner via Don Quixote.
 The 2017, 2018 and 2019 Lectures were also held at the British Library, 2017's given by Robert Irwin on Tayeb Salh's Season of Migration to the North: 'the most important Arabic novel of the 20th Century', the 2018 Lecture was given by the poet Adonis on Translation: A Second Act of Creation, and in 2019 Hanan al-Shaykh spoke on My Travels through Cultures, Languages and Writing – from Abu Nuwas to Bint al-Shaykh.

 In 2020, with the global pandemic limiting face-to-face meetings, Liana Badr delivered a virtual lecture in both Arabic and English on Creating a Mosaic of Literature.
 Likewise the 2021 Lecture by literary translator Jonathan Wright was also online only.
 In 2022 we returned to the British Library with literary translator Hartmut Fähndrich, and since then to SOAS for a combined celebration of the winning translator with the lecture, the 2023 prize celebration lecture given by Prof Khaled Mattawa, and the 2024 prize lecture by Prof Margaret Litvin.
 Click here for all information about lectures.